dchiev/Password-Generator/README.md

 # Password-Generator
 <img src = "./Assets/readme_assets/password_generator.png">

     This Password Generator is designed to give you a password depending on your needs.
-Choose from the amount of charcter and if you desire upper case, numeric, and special characters.
+Choose from the amount of characters and if you desire upper case, numeric, and special characters.

 # Logic and Process